c-ares/c-ares/FEATURES.md

 In the future we may use independent queries to probe downed servers to not impact latency of any queries when a server is known to be down.

-`ARES_OPT_ROTATE` or a system configuration option of `rotate` will disable this feature as servers will be chosen at random.
-In the future we may enhance this capability to only randomly choose online servers.
+`ARES_OPT_ROTATE` or a system configuration option of `rotate` will randomly select a server from the list of highest priority servers.
+Any servers in a lower priority bracket will be omitted from the random selection.

 This feature requires the c-ares channel to persist for the lifetime of the application.